gitqwerty777/JAV-Info/README.md

-A simple tool to rename local video files using jav unique id(bangou).
+A simple tool to rename local video files, download album image and thumbnails images using jav unique id(bangou)

 ## Requirement